qri-io/rfcs/text/0011-html_viz.md

 It's unclear if this RFC is specific enough to make templates created in this context & executed in go-qri function in another language.
 Future work should scope _down_ the allowed syntax, with an eye toward portability.

 ### Dataset API
-We need to put time into the dataset API, but it's also unclear weather the template engine should have full parity with that forthcoming API.
+We need to put time into the dataset API, but it's also unclear whether the template engine should have full parity with that forthcoming API.
 Template execution is supposed to be limited, and smart decisions will need to be made to keep users from writing too much business logic into their templates.